MarcSerraPeralta/homelab/JOURNAL.md

 - I did not look at the prerequisites and didn't have the correct ufw setup
 - maybe I required to do `sudo bash` when installing Pi-hole

-I will not uninstall lighttdp, I will just keep it disabled.
+I will not uninstall lighttpd, I will just keep it disabled.

 First thing now to do is to change the pi-hole password:
 ```